thesixnetwork/ibc-go/docs/architecture/adr-027-ibc-wasm.md

 }
 ```

-### Shared Wasm VM with `x/wasm`

-// TODO

 ### Global Wasm VM variable

-The `08-wasm` keeper structure keeps a reference to the Wasm VM instantiated in the keeper constructor function.
+The 08-wasm keeper structure keeps a reference to the Wasm VM instantiated in the keeper constructor function.
 The keeper uses
 the Wasm VM to store the bytecode of light client contracts.
-However, the Wasm VM is also needed in the `08-wasm` implementations of
+However, the Wasm VM is also needed in the 08-wasm implementations of
 some of the `ClientState` interface functions to initialise a contract, execute calls on the contract and query the contract.
 Since
-the `ClientState` functions do not have access to the `08-wasm` keeper, then it has been decided to keep a global pointer variable that
+the `ClientState` functions do not have access to the 08-wasm keeper, then it has been decided to keep a global pointer variable that
-points to the same instance as the one in the `08-wasm` keeper.
+points to the same instance as the one in the 08-wasm keeper.
 This global pointer variable is then used in the implementations of
 the `ClientState` functions.

-### Global Wasm store key variable

-// TODO

 ## Consequences